How much is inflation costing you? Quite a lot

 Wage cuts and price hikes

-Not to mention that wage raises have not kept up with inflation giving workers a pay cut.
-Recent data from BLS shows that while real earnings (that is earnings indexed for inflation) rose between August and September of this year, they have declined in the year between September 2020 and 2021.
-While wages have risen by 4.6 percent, inflation rates have risen by 5.4 percent, leading to a 0.8 percent decline in real wages.
+Not to mention that wage increases have not kept up with inflation, giving workers a pay cut.
+Recent BLS data indicates that while real earnings (that is, earnings indexed for inflation) rose between August and September of this year, they declined between September 2020 and 2021.
+While wages have risen by 4.6 percent, inflation has risen by 5.4 percent, leading to a 0.8 percent decline in real wages.

 The Wall Street Journal, in fact, estimates that real wages for Americans have declined by 1.9 percent since late January.